Career Counselling in BC: How to Know if You Need it and How it Helps

 Career counselling is a structured process, but it does not look the same for everyone.
 The work adapts to what you are actually navigating.

-For clients who are uncertain about direction, I strongly recommend the Strong Interest Inventory — a validated career assessment that identifies your interest patterns across a broad range of fields and work environments.
-It can confirm you are on the right path, or surface possibilities you had not previously considered.
-Results are interpreted in context, connected directly to your background and current situation rather than presented as a generic profile.
+For clients who are uncertain about direction, I often recommend the Strong Interest Inventory.
+This is a validated career assessment that identifies interest patterns across a broad range of fields and work environments.
+It can confirm that you are on a fitting path, or surface possibilities you had not previously considered.

-From there, we typically arrive at a shortlist of two or three realistic directions.
-Each gets examined in detail — what the pathway looks like, what it would actually require, and how it fits your life as it is now.
-Some clients use this phase to run experiments: conducting informational interviews, taking a single course, or volunteering in a related area.
-These low-stakes tests provide real information about fit before committing to a direction.
+From there, we typically arrive at a shortlist of realistic directions.
+Each option is examined in detail, including what the pathway looks like, what it would require, and how it fits your life as it is now.

-Not every client is in full transition mode.
-Some are working through a specific decision — whether to stay, whether to take a new role, how to manage a difficult dynamic, whether a situation is still workable.
-This work draws on the same clinical and career development framework.
+Some clients are working through a specific decision: whether to stay, whether to take a new role, how to manage a difficult workplace dynamic, or whether a situation is still workable.

-Some clients find value in continued support over time -- managing chronic stress or illness alongside a demanding role, navigating a persistently difficult workplace, or simply maintaining perspective and direction through a period of sustained pressure.
-This does not follow a defined arc.
-It is ongoing professional support structured around what is most useful at any given time.
+Some clients find value in continued support while managing chronic stress or illness alongside a demanding role, navigating a persistently difficult workplace, or maintaining perspective through a period of sustained pressure.

 How Career Counselling Helps with Burnout and Career Decisions